groverlab/groverlab.github.io/_hnbfpr/2020-02-24-sla-printer-threats..markdown

 categories: news
 ---

+This is the top **filament-based** 3D printer on Amazon:

 ![](/assets/amazon_fdm.png)

+And this is the top **liquid-based** 3D printer on Amazon:

 ![](/assets/amazon_sla.png)

-The top liquid-resin-based 3D printer on Amazon is now cheaper than the top filament-based 3D printer.
+Check out their prices---the liquid-based 3D printer is actually cheaper than the filament-based printer.

 This has significant repercussions for human and environmental health.
 Why?

 For a long time, all low-cost entry-level 3D printers were filament based.
 These printers (also called "Fused Deposition Modeling" or FDM printers) melt a solid plastic filament and squirt it into the shape of the printed part.
 They're kinda like a hot glue gun on steroids.
 They have some health risks associated with them, but the parts and waste they make are pretty harmless and can even be biodegradable.